colm-o-caoimh/IrisDataset/README.md

 ```

 * From this table we can deduce that the sepal is larger in size than the petal on average.
-When comparing the length and width of the sepal and petal, we observe a symmetry with regard
+We can also observe trends in the standard deviation, where there appears to be
-to the stadard deviation - lower for the sepal, higher for the petal.
-More detailed exploration
+a broad symmetry with regard to the length and width of each part of the flower.
+More detailed
-below will further enlighten us.
+exploration below will provide further information and a deeper understanding of the data

 * For the dependent variable summary, I used `describe()` once more.
 A number of additional steps
 were needed to output the information in the same tabular format as above (see analysis.py above).